How to drive in snow and ice safely - according to the police

 - Protect yourself from frostbite and hypothermia.
 Use woollen items and a blanket to keep warm and eat food and drink carried in the vehicle.

-Preparing for winter:
+Preparing for travel:

-It is important to make sure your car is ready for winter.
-Give your car a proper check-up, including:
+It is important to make sure your car is ready for driving in cold weather.
+You should really give your car a proper check-up, including:

 - Check ignition, brakes, wiring, hoses and fan belts;